Disclaimer: J.K. Rowling owns all of Harry Potter's world and its wonderful characters. I own nothing but the plot I made up and a few OCs.

 For Remus, the most vivid of the shadow-memories was his memory of That Night.
 That Night had repercussions that sent vibrations that echoed and changed events for the rest of his life.
 This memory - the one he most wanted to fade and change - was the one that would always remain with him in the most vivid detail.

 What Remus always remembered about his mother, long after the other memories had faded and grown dull, was her love of the moonlight.
 As the potions mistress for their local apothecary, her job often required for her to venture out at night to collect ingredients.
-On these nights, when the sky was clear and the moon hung full-bellied and pregnant with light, she would creep into Remus's room without bothering to turn on the lights.
+On these nights, when the sky was clear and the moon hung full-bellied and saturated with light, she would creep into Remus's room without bothering to turn on the lights.
 Wrapping his outdoor cloak over his pyjamas and pressing his little feet into his shoes, she would take his hand and lead him out of the house, through the garden gate and into the thick woodland that backed onto their cottage.

 As she worked, Serena Lupin would sing the Muggle songs of her childhood while Remus capered wildly at her side, joining in with his high childish soprano, and watching his moonshadow as it flickered and leapt among the darker shadows of the trees.

-Remus knew that magic existed – he had grown up in a magical household after all – but the sight of the silver-blue moonshadows and the rich haunting sound of his mother's voice seemed to weave a different kind of magic in the forest.
+Remus knew that magic existed – he had grown up in a magical household after all – but the sight of the silver-blue moonshadows and the haunting sound of his mother's voice seemed to weave a different kind of magic in the forest.
 It was less certain, but more tangible.
 Electric and wild and at the same time safe and private.